 Importantly, the national law (and most state counterparts) target public possession, not private possession (although some states have additional laws concerning alcohol possessed or consumed on private property).

-See below for the laws for minor in possession in your state.
+See below for the laws for minors in possession in your state.

 The Drinking Age Act defines "alcohol" as: